BatGap Logo

 Rick: Take care.

 David: Yeah, yeah.
-So God Consciousness is, in the TM context, is taught as there’s Cosmic Consciousness and God consciousness, then Unity.
+So God Consciousness, in the TM context, is taught as there’s Cosmic Consciousness and God Consciousness, then Unity.
 But if there isn’t a lot of the sattva development, then GC can be very…

 Rick: Sattva meaning purity.